clutter/mdma/README.md

 The following environment variables are optional:

+- `GITHUB_PROJECT`: The GitHub "username/project" path to fetch release notes from
 - `SLACK_CHANNEL`: The Slack channel to post notifications to (defaults to #deploys)

 For completeness, these are the credentials stored in the app: